March 9, 2026

 You know, even if it gets broken down, it's not going to be a free ride.
 But the glyphosate that's left over, I suspect, that survives and doesn't get into combustion because of a poorly tuned engine or, you know, when it's idling.
 I mean, there's ways in which the glyphosate can escape, evaporate into the air before it gets to combustion, I suspect.

 They were surprised.
 So I think it's getting into the air through that process of the biofuels.
-This disease, this lung disease looks a whole lot like COVID, the disease that people get from smoking e-cigarettes.
-It looks a whole lot like COVID.
-It was kind of a lung toxicity.
+This disease, this lung disease looks a whole lot like COVID.
+The disease that people get from smoking e-cigarettes, it looks a whole lot like COVID.
+You know, it's kind of a lung toxicity.
 It's a pulmonary, what's it called?
 See, I lost the word.
 I'm sorry.

-TalkToMeGuy: I know that there's pulmonary edema, but I don't know.
-You know, more than an infection, there's a toxic response, damage, pulmonary damage, you know, which happens with COVID as well.
-But I think the people who get really bad COVID, I bet you would find a tremendous, if you looked, you would find a strong correlation between the level of glyphosate in their urine and the degree to which they can handle COVID.
+TalkToMeGuy: I know that there's pulmonary edema in each of the lungs.
+In more than an infection, there's a toxic response, damage, pulmonary damage, you know, which happens with COVID as well.
+But I think the people who get really bad COVID, I bet you you would find a tremendous, if you looked, you would find a strong correlation between the level of glyphosate in their urine and the degree to which they can handle COVID.
 I suspect.

 And it works really well.
 The vaccine is producing incredibly high antibody response, typical of what you would get with severe disease.
 People who get a mild case hardly even develop any antibodies to the spike protein in a normal situation.
 But it's a severe disease that produces super high antibodies.
 And that's what you get with the vaccine.
 It acts like your body reacts as if it's been exposed to severe, a severe case of COVID.

 And you need the antibodies when the innate immune system isn't working.
 And I wrote a lot about that in my book.
-It's quite fascinating because there are these proteins that are very special, that are several different proteins that are in a class that has a characteristic collagen-like stalk.
+It's quite fascinating because there are these proteins that are very special, that are several different proteins that are in a class that it has a characteristic collagen like stalk.

 Dr. Stephanie Seneff: And that's another chapter in my book.
 I have a whole chapter on the liver.
 I had a lot of fun with the liver.
 Every chapter was a challenge.
 I'll tell you, the gut chapter was the hardest one to write, but I was pleased with the outcome.
 It took me a long time to kind of work that story out.